EU open to 'dialogue' with Putin in UN resolution

 EU and Ukrainian diplomats declined to comment on the evolution of the draft text.

-For its part, Russia is trying to call for a secret ballot on Wednesday, to help its friends show support without risking public stigma.
+For its part, Russia is seeking a secret ballot on Wednesday, to help its friends show support without risking public stigma.

 It is also trying to frame the war as resistance to Western neo-colonialism.